BlackHeart-TF/esp32_fpv_rc/README.md

 # Low Latency Camera Streaming with UDP for ESP32-Camera

-Targetting M5 Stack and Seeed devices with OV2640.
-Unit Cam, Unit Cam S3, Seed Xiao S3 sense.
+Targetting M5 Stack Unit Cam S3, should work on any S3 with OV2640.
 Requires PSRAM.
+M8 8Servo controller supported!
+Modules can be run separately! you can use camera and no servos, or servos and no camera.

 ### COMING SOON:
-servo control: supporting M5 8servos unit or direct gpio
+servo control with direct gpio
 vr/ar viewer for racing rig